Ali-Mahmoud-Abdalluh/Content-Calendar/README.md

 * CSS (Tailwind CSS)
 * JavaScript

-## Code Structure

-* `index.html`: Contains the HTML structure of the application, including the form, results display, and export button.
-* `style.css`: Contains the CSS styling for the application.
-* `script.js`: Contains the JavaScript logic for generating content ideas, scheduling recommendations, hashtag suggestions, and handling user interactions.

 ## Key Functions

 * `generateContentIdeas(businessType)`: Generates an array of content ideas for 30 days.